IBM/phone-stt-demo/README.md

 This will give you a URL like `https://phone-stt-demo.abcdefg1a2b.eu-gb.codeengine.appdomain.cloud`.

 Use this as the `REPLACE-THIS-URL` value in following the [Twilio setup instructions](./twilio-setup/instructions.md).

+### 10. Try it out!

+Open the URL from [step 9](#9-point-a-twilio-phone-number-at-your-deployed-application) in a web browser.

+Make a phone call to the Twilio phone number.

+When prompted, enter the phone number that you want to call, **including** the international dialling code for the country the phone number is in.

+(For example, to call the UK phone number 02079463287, you should enter `442079463287` when prompted.)

 ---